-Brian Shaw Raised His Niece After the Rest of His Family Died in a Car Crash
+Brian Shaw Raised His Niece After His Sister and Parents Died in a Car Crash

 One morning early in his playing career, Brian Shaw awoke to the ring of a phone.
 “It was the coroner’s office,” said Shaw in the ESPN video profile below.
 “And they said that my mother, father and sister had all been killed in a car accident.”

-Just like that, Shaw lost his whole family and was trust into the role of guardian to his sister’s infant daughter.
+Just like that, Shaw lost his whole family and was thrust into the role of guardian to his sister’s infant daughter.
 The grief he suffered through and the responsibility of raising his niece forced him to grow up quickly.
-It molded his character to a degree that, years later when he achieved his life-long dream of winning an NBA title with the Lakers, there was a grim reminder of reality that remained even amongst jubilation.
+It molded his character to a degree that, years later when he achieved his life-long dream of winning an NBA title with the Lakers, there was a grim reminder of reality that remained even amid the teamwide jubilation.

 “I remember looking around the locker room,” said Shaw, “and I saw Shaq’s parents in the locker room spraying champagne.
 Kobe’s parents.
 Fisher’s.
 Rick Fox’s.
 Robert Horry’s.
 And I was elated ’cause we won the championship, but then there was a part of me that set in that said my parents deserve to be here to be a part of this, too.”